 **Incomplete applications will not be accepted**

-- Motion Picture Safety Awareness - available at no cost via Act Safe.
-Please visit www.actsafe.ca for course dates.
+- Act Safe Motion Picture Safety 101 - available for free via Act Safe.
+Online course available to take here: https://www.actsafe.ca/courses/motion-picture-safety-awareness/

 - WHMIS - available online at https://www.virtualwhmis.com or via www.actsafe.ca

 - Motion Picture Industry Orientation - available at various educational institutions (Langara, VFS, Capilano University, UBC, InFocus Film School ) in addition to Act Safe.
 Please check the school's respective websites for further date information.